 YAMAHA XMAX (YP300)

 The sporty XMAX 300 launched in the USA market for 2018, filling part of the hole in Yamaha’s scooter line left when the larger TMAX 530 was discontinued after 2016.
 The XMAX carries on the same sports scooter spirit with aggressive styling and a sporty character.
-The 2018 XMAX 300 is a brand new design but actually the third generation of XMAX after two earlier generations were sold overseas starting in 2005.
+The 2018 XMAX 300 is a brand new design but is actually the third generation of XMAX after two earlier generations were sold overseas starting in 2005.
 It remains on sale as of 2020.

 Since 2005 outside North America, Yamaha has used the XMAX name for their mid sized sports scooters.
 The first XMAX was conceived as smaller sibling to Yamaha’s TMAX 500 maxiscooter (launched in 2001), so the XMAX shares the same ideals of sporty styling, a forward riding position and high end braking and handling but provides this in a smaller and more affordable scooter.